ausaccessfed/dev-portal/docs/_saml-integration/04-install-shibboleth-example-b.md

 ### Dockerizing Shib-SP

-This tutorial will guide you through how to create a simple application protected by Shibboleth.
-In contrast to the [previous example](http://127.0.0.1:4000/03-install-shibboleth-example-a), you will be creating a Docker image for a Shibboleth Service Provider (SP) application and configuring it to run in a container.
+This tutorial will guide you through how to create a Docker image for a Shibboleth Service Provider (SP) application and configure it to run in a container.

 Please note, this is a proof of concept and only configures Shibboleth SP.
-Apache will need to be installed and configured to get the app to respond to actual web requests.
+Apache will need to be installed and configured to get the app to respond to web requests.
 See the [shibboleth documentation](https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2065335062/Apache) for more information.
 {: .callout-info}

 <br>